daudix/daudix.one/content/blog/2023-08-13-site-and-blog-devlog/index.md

 ## The Future

-We'll see, I plan to publish more posts, at least I have an idea for the next one, I'm thinking about making the whole blog a Jekyll template (Duck Template, DuckQuill), but this will mean that I'll need to maintain one more site basically, not sure really, I could sync it with this blog once a month so it doesn't annoy much, idk, will see.
+We'll see, I plan to publish more posts, at least I have an idea for the next one, I'm thinking about making the whole blog a Jekyll template (Duck Template, DuckQuill), but this will mean that I'll need to maintain one more site basically, not sure really, I could sync it with this blog once a month so it doesn't annoy much, IDK, will see.

 ## Conclusion